dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands-SDK-branches.md

 # Managing SDK Bands - "SDK branches" proposal

-This proposal is probably the most obvious solution that comes to mind considering where we are today.
-The bottom line is that we'd just keep using SDK branches in the VMR the same way we have them today.
+This proposal follows closely how we organize SDK band branches today.
+The bottom line is that we'd just keep using SDK branches in the VMR the same way we have them in other repositories.
 This is, in fact, what we’re currently already doing with today’s read-only VMR-lite where we synchronize the SDK branches of `dotnet/installer`.

 This document describes the end-to-end process from developing to shipping multiple SDK bands using this model.